 - A woman who cited her dislike for how Musk handled mass layoffs of Twitter's content moderators.

-An attorney for Musk, Stephen Broome, commented on the high number of individuals expressing strong negative sentiments towards his client.
+Musk's attorney, Stephen Broome, commented on the number of individuals expressing strong negative sentiments towards his client, stating that such declarations of "hate" would normally result in immediate dismissal.

 The trial is anticipated to last approximately three weeks.
 Potential witnesses include Elon Musk and former Twitter CEO Parag Agrawal.
 The trial is scheduled to commence on March 2.